 Salt / Phosphorus

 Most likely, yes.
-Ask your local bakery to check their salt container label to see if their salt is iodized.
+Ask your local bakery or cafe to check their salt container label to see if their salt is iodized.
 If in doubt, assume it is iodized.

-Although we currently do not offer sodium-free or low sodium bread products in most of our bakeries, the salt content in our bread is not unhealthy for most individuals when part of a balanced diet.
+Although we currently do not offer sodium-free or low sodium bread products in most of our bakeries and cafes, the salt content in our bread is not unhealthy for most individuals when part of a balanced diet.
 Nutrition labels are a great tool to help you regulate how much sodium is being consumed and determine if and how our whole grain breads can fit into your diet.
-Take a look at the nutrition charts linked at the top of this page, and contact your local bakery for the most accurate information
+Take a look at the nutrition charts linked at the top of this page, and contact your local Great Harvest for the most accurate information.

 Gluten / Organic / Vegan / Vegetarian

-We do have some bakeries that have a product line that is made with ingredients that naturally do not contain gluten like brown rice, tapioca, and buckwheat.
-But because we are a whole wheat bakery, we don’t feel comfortable calling any of our products “gluten-free” because all of our products are at high risk of being cross contaminated with gluten.
+We do have some bakeries and cafes that have a product line that is made with ingredients that naturally do not contain gluten like brown rice, tapioca, and buckwheat.
+But because we are a whole wheat bakery cafe, we don’t feel comfortable calling any of our products “gluten-free” because all of our products are at high risk of being cross contaminated with gluten.

-We suggest you contact your local bakery to find out what breads and products they are baking fresh each day.
+We suggest you contact your local Great Harvest to find out what breads and products they are baking fresh each day.

-We do have some Great Harvest bakeries that offer a limited organic product line-up.
-Contact your local bakery to see what products they offer.
+We do have some Great Harvests that offer a limited organic product line-up.
+Contact your local Great Harvest to see what products they offer.

-If you have any other nutrition questions, please feel free to send a message to our Registered Dietitian by filling out the form below.
+If you have any other nutrition questions, please feel free to send a message by filling out the form below.